borisdev/cpal-llm-chain-demo/README.md

-# Causal Program-aided Language: Project Plan as Code using a LLM
+# Causal Program-aided Language (CPAL) "Plan as Code" demo

 The CPAL chain is my proposed code contribution to the Langchain open-source library.